-CHEM 360 Internship

-The student will spend a specified number of hours in a chemical work setting, report regularly to an academic supervisor and receive assignments appropriate to his/her type of work.
+Pre/Corequisite: P (RQ) CHEM-356 and senior status In this course students conduct library or laboratory research.
+A paper is written and a presentation is given to faculty and students.
+CHEM 360 Internship 0 to 3 Credit Hours The student will spend a specified number of hours in a chemical work setting, report regularly to an academic supervisor and receive assignments appropriate to his/her type of work.
 Offered by special arrangement.